IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 It's imperative to note that constructing more than one instance of each tracer in an application may lead to exceptions and should be avoided.

-## DataPoints Overview and Deprecation Notice
+## Data Points Overview and Deprecation Notice

-In the imminent future, DataPoints will be deprecated and replaced by a subscription model.
+In the imminent future, `DataPoint`s will be deprecated and replaced by a subscription model.

-DataPoints provide a means for processes outside of the cardano-node to inquire about the node's runtime state.
-Essentially similar to metrics, DataPoints, however, have an Algebraic Data Type (ADT) structure, allowing them to represent structured information beyond simple metrics.
-This feature enables external processes to query and access specific runtime details of a cardano-node, such as the node's basic information.
+`DataPoint`s provide a means for processes outside of `cardano-node` to inquire about the node's runtime state.
+Essentially similar to metrics, `DataPoint`s, however, have an Algebraic Data Type (ADT) structure, allowing them to represent structured information beyond simple metrics.
+This feature enables external processes to query and access specific details of a running cardano-node, such as the node's basic information.

-Implemented as special tracers, DataPoints package objects into DataPoint constructors and necessitate a ToJSON instance for these objects.
-The set of DataPoints provided by the node follows the same namespace structure as metrics and log messages.
-While DataPoints operate independently of tracing, they are stored locally, facilitating on-demand queries for the latest values of specific DataPoints.
+Implemented as special tracers, `DataPoint`s package objects into `DataPoint` constructors and necessitate a `ToJSON` instance for these objects.
+The set of `DataPoint`s provided by the node follows the same namespace structure as metrics and log messages.
+While `DataPoint`s operate independently of tracing, they are stored locally, facilitating on-demand queries for the latest values of a specific `DataPoint`.

 It is important to note that DataPoints will soon be deprecated, and a subscription model will take their place.
 Additionally, detailed information on accepting DataPoints from an external process can be found in [this document](https://github.com/input-output-hk/cardano-node-wiki/wiki/cardano-node-and-DataPoints:-demo).
 The [`demo-acceptor`](https://github.com/intersectmbo/cardano-node/blob/master/cardano-tracer/demo/acceptor.hs) application is available for requesting specific DataPoints by name and displaying their values.